Santa Monica College: Student life

 Santa Monica College is the home of KCRW (89.9 FM), a public radio station, broadcasting throughout the Los Angeles and Orange County area with an estimated 450,000 listeners.
 The station is the broadcast home of Morning Becomes Eclectic.

 As part of its hands-on media curriculum, the college produces its own weekly, student-run newspaper (both in print, and online) called The Corsair.
 The newspaper began as The SaMoJaC and was published every two weeks before being renamed The Corsair in 1945.
+As part of the college's academic curriculum, publication of The Corsair also provides experience as a hands-on training vehicle for Southern California journalism students.